 Regulators at the Consumer Financial Protection Bureau (CFPB) decided that the GFE and TIL disclosures needed an overall.
 They were trying to find a way to reduce the number of disclosures a loan officer had to provide to a borrower.
 Reducing the number of disclosures would help reduce the confusion for borrowers.

-When Is the Loan Estimate Sent?
+When is the Loan Estimate sent?

-A Loan Estimate is issued after a homeowner or potential homeowner applies for a new mortgage within three days of completing a loan application.2 It’s vital to know that if you call a lender for a quote and don’t complete a loan application, they will not send you a Loan Estimate.
+A Loan Estimate is issued after a homeowner or potential homeowner applies for a new mortgage within three days of completing a loan application.2 It’s vital to know that if you call a lender for a quote and don’t complete a loan application, they will not send you a LE.

-The Loan Estimate Has Three Pages
+The Loan Estimate has three pages

 Below is simple to read a breakdown of all three pages of the Loan Estimate.

-Loan Estimate – Page One
+Page One

 Page one of the Loan Estimate has five important points to cover.